Photo Credit: Patrick Lamont

 SCIENTIFIC NAME: Sus scrofa

-DESCRIPTION: Feral swine are non-native descendants of domestic stock brought to the Southeast centuries ago by Spanish explorers.
+DESCRIPTION: Wild boar, or feral swine are non-native descendants of domestic stock brought to the Southeast centuries ago by Spanish explorers.
 Domestic hogs provided a major food source for early explorers and settlers.
 Hogs that escaped or were released adapted readily to the wild and prospered in a wide variety of habitats.
 Feral swine are hoofed mammals, generally stocky, with short legs, long snouts, and four continually-growing canine teeth (tusks) that self-sharpen from movement of the upper and lower jaw.
 Size and weight varies dependent on genetics and habitat conditions.
 Typically, male hogs (boars) are larger than females with adults weighing from 200 to 450 pounds.
 Adult males may be up to three feet at the shoulder and five feet in length from the tip of the snout to the tail.
 Tusk length ranges from three to five inches typically.
 Females average from 100 to 300 pounds and have relatively small tusks.
 Feral swine typically have solid-colored black, grey, or reddish-brown hair either in solid or mottled patterns across the body.

 DISTRIBUTION: Feral swine range from